 Patients are increasingly demanding uniform access to the expert care they deserve.
-Following the success of The East of England SpA Academy formed in 2017, the London (2019), Scotland (2020), Midlands (2021) and Physiotherapy (2021) and RA (2021) Academies were established to raise clinical standards, promote multidisciplinary care, and generate research interest in spondyloarthritis.
-We hope to provide an overarching strategy to SpA learning, with central co-ordination to cover the wide breadth of topics relevant to practitioners managing SpA, and to avoid repetition of topics and presentations.
+Following the success of the Eastern SpA Academy formed in 2017, the London (2019), Scotland (2020), Midlands (2021) and Physiotherapy (2021) and RA (2021) Academies were established to raise clinical standards, promote multidisciplinary care, and generate research interest.
+We hope to provide an overarching strategy for rheumatology learning, with central co-ordination to cover the wide breadth of topics relevant to practitioners managing rheumatological conditions, and to avoid repetition of topics and presentations.

 During 2021, our inaugural RA Academy will be held at the Royal Society of Medicine, London.
 This hybrid 2-day event will be delivered by an internationally renowned faculty of leading experts.
 Each day has a theme and will cover topics pertinent to the care of patients with RA including presentation and care pathways; clinical assessment; imaging and case studies; pharmacological and non-pharmacological management.
 Due to the Covid-19 pandemic, many of our recent meetings have been virtual.
 However, we are delighted to re-establish face to meetings providing government guidance indicates that it is safe to do so.
 Continuing Professional Development (CPD) credits will be available for each event.

 Please see the Events section of the website for further information.